aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/_index.en.md

 weight = 30
 +++

 This workshop is broken into multiple chapters.
-The chapters are designed to be done in sequence.
-At the end of each chapter we include a "cheat" that should allow you to easily implement all the work required and allow you to move forward to the next chapter if you are already familiar with the material covered.
+The chapters are designed to be done in sequence with each chapter assuming familiarity with some concepts from previous chapters and focusing on new learnings.
+We include refresher links to relevant prior sections to help you skip over materials you are already familiar with.

 ## Chapters: